National Centre for Physics: Foundation

 The National Centre for Physics was founded after Riazuddin arranged a one-day symposium on Frontiers of Fundamental Physics on 27 January 1999 at the Institute of Physics of Quaid-e-Azam University, seven months after Pakistan's first successful nuclear weapons test.
 Many leading scientists of Pakistan and some visitors from CERN attended this symposium and provided their support.

 Riazuddin was NCP's first director-general, and it was inaugurated by Ishfaq Ahmad, chairman of the Pakistan Atomic Energy Commission during this period, on 16 May 2000.
 The director general of the European Organization for Nuclear Research (CERN), Luciano Maiani, was among those to witness the inauguration.
 NCP's first academic faculty included Munir Ahmad Khan, Pervez Hoodbhoy, Fiazuddin, Masud Ahmad, and Ishfaq Ahmad, who first presented papers to the institutes and CERN.

 In 2008, Hamid Saleem became its director-general and Riazuddin was made lifetime director general emeritus..

 NCP is responsible for research in branches of physics including particle physics, computational physics, astrophysics, cosmology, atmospheric physics, atomic, molecular, and optical physics, chemical physics, condensed matter physics, fluid dynamics, laser physics, mathematical physics, plasma physics·, quantum field theory, nano physics and quantum information theory.

 Collaboration with CERN

-NCP is collaborating with CERN in the field of experimental high-energy physics.
-NCP and CERN are involved in the development, testing and fabrication of 432 Resistive Plate Chambers (RPC) required for the CMS muon detector at CERN.
-The RPC has an excellent time resolution i.e. of the order of 1–2 nanoseconds and it will be used for the bunch tagging at LHC.
-At the national level, this project is a joint collaboration of NCP and PAEC, whereas at international level, NCP also collaborating with Italy, China, South Korea and US.

-The RPC is a gaseous detector made using two parallel-plates of bakelite with high resistivity.
-Each RPC for CMS will be equipped with 96 electronic channels, which will be readout are based on 0.14 micrometre BiCMOS technology.
-For the complete system, number of readout channels are around 50,000.
-RNCP has an experimental high energy physics laboratory which is equipped with the high speed and advanced data acquisition system based on VME standards.
-This laboratory is used for prototyping and testing of RPCs at present.

-National Centre for Physics organized a three-day Grid Technology Workshop in Islamabad, Pakistan in collaboration with European Organization for Nuclear Research (CERN), Geneva from 20 to 22 October 2003.
-The main objective of the workshop was to provide hands-on experience to Pakistani scientists, engineers and professionals on Grid technology.

-Advanced scientific computing

-For accessing and managing the LHC data novel techniques like the concept of data and computing grids are used.
-CERN has evolved a new project called the LHC Computing Grid (LCG).
-NCP is a partner of CERN in this project and it is the only LCG node in Pakistan.
+NCP is collaborating with CERN in the field of experimental high-energy physics and theoretical high-energy physics.